ChrisCummins/msc-thesis/docs/Log.md

 and "optimal" may be used interchangeably when used as an adjective, only "optimum" may be used as a noun.
 As a result, it may be more clear to use only "optimum" as a noun, and "optimal" as an adjective.

+## Friday 28th

+The goal of today is to get a first draft of my project proposal completed and sent to Pavlos and Hugh for an initial critique.